Monster radiative shocks in the perturbed magnetospheres of neutron stars: Method for tracking shocks

 \subsection{Numerical implementation}

 The described method for calculating the wave evolution is easily implemented in a numerical simulation.
 When launching a wave, we set up an initially uniform grid in $\xiin$ of size $N_+$, and then use the $N_+$ characteristics to track the wave evolution in the $\xi$ coordinate.
 In the simulation presented below we used $N_+=10^5$.
-At each timestep $dt$, the displacement $d\xi_+$ of each characteristic and the change of its $\c$ are determined by \Eqs~(\ref{eq:evol}).
-After each timestep, the code examines the updated positions or the characteristics and checks for their crossings to detect caustic formation.
-Once the shock is born, the code begins to track its motion and also check at each timestep which characteristics reach and terminate at the shock.
+At each timestep $dt$, the displacement $d\xi_+$ of each characteristic and the change of its $\c$ are determined by \Eqs~(\ref{eq:C+}) and (\ref{eq:evol}).
+After each timestep, the code examines the updated positions or the characteristics and checks for their crossing to detect shock formation.
+Once the shock is born, the code begins to track its motion according to \Eq~(\ref{eq:shock_speed}) and also check at each timestep which characteristics terminate at the shock.

-The simulation thus follows the entire evolution of the wave, from its initial deformation-free propagation at $r<\Rm$ to caustic formation at $r\approx\Rm$ to subsequent evolution with the embedded shock.
+The simulation thus follows the entire evolution of the wave, from its initial deformation-free propagation at $r<\Rm$ to shock formation at $r\approx\Rm$ to subsequent evolution with the embedded shock.
 We use an adaptive timestep to resolve fast changes in MHD quantities that occur near $\Rm$.
 Note also that the density of characteristics drops ahead of the shock, where $\c$ is lowest and $d\xi_+/dt$ is highest.
 To maintain sufficient spatial resolution we use adaptive mesh refinement in $\xiin$ without changing the total number $N_+$ of active (not terminated) characteristics.
-This is achieved by launching new characteristics in the region of low resolution while dropping the characteristics terminated at the shock.
+This is achieved by launching new characteristics in the region of low resolution while discarding the characteristics terminated at the shock.

 The calculated $\xi_+(t)$ and $\c(t)$ along each $C^+$ determine the wave profile $\c(\xi)$ at any time $t$.
 Thus, we find the evolution of the wave profile.